Developing our approach to anti-racism

 Liverpool is proud of being a welcoming city that celebrates its diverse communities.
 We want it to be a more inclusive and equal city and are continually striving to tackle inequalities, whilst promoting and celebrating the city’s distinct identities and our many communities.

-Liverpool has a long history of multiculturalism and we recognise the prominent historic role that the city had in the transatlantic slave trade which impacted on millions of lives and continues to leave a legacy in our communities.
+Liverpool has a long history of multiculturalism and we recognise the prominent historic role that the city had in the transatlantic trade of enslaved people which impacted on millions of lives and continues to leave a legacy in our communities.

-The city is home to Europe's oldest Chinese community, Britain's oldest black community, the first mosque to be built in the UK and one of the oldest Jewish communities in Britain.
+The city is home to Europe's oldest Chinese community, Britain's oldest Black community, the first mosque to be built in the UK and one of the oldest Jewish communities in Britain.
 It has welcomed successive waves of immigration through its port from Ireland, the Middle East and Mediterranean and more recently, from newer communities in Eastern and central Europe.

 We recognise that racism is a significant challenge that continues to have profound impacts on our city and in our communities and that it is no longer enough for us to tackle inequalities, we must be actively anti-racist.